 POSTCARDS WITH THE KÓRNIK CASTLE, 20.
 XX CENTURY

-uring the Second World War the castle did not suffer any direct damage as a result of military action, but the large number of works of art stolen by the Germans and stored here led to its ceilings being overloaded.
+uring the Second World War the castle did not suffer any damage as a result of military action, but the large number of works of art stolen by the Germans and stored here led to its ceilings being overloaded.
 The condition of the building also deteriorated due to the lowering of groundwater level, which caused rotting of the wooden piles stuck in the foundations.
-At the end of the war, the nazis, escaping in a hurry, took some of the exhibits from Kórnik to the Reich, destroyed some of them and left the rest in general disorder: [...]
+At the end of the war, the nazis, escaping in a hurry, took some of the exhibits from Kórnik to Germany, destroyed some of them and left the rest in general disorder: [...]
 Interior of the castle after the Germans escaped presented a picture of an incredible destruction.
 Everywhere there were piles of shattered furniture and antiques, the remains of broken chests, glass and porcelain, parchment documents collapsing, scattered books, numismatics and papers, overthrown equipment and its parts, broken and destroyed doors, armchairs [...].
-The first conservation works were undertaken in 1947, when the foundations were reinforced.
-In 1957-59 the castle ineriors were renovated and adapted to the needs of the Kórnik Library.
+In 1947-59, the castle underwent a diligent restoration.

 THE SOUTHERN ELEVATION OF THE KÓRNIK CASTLE BEFORE ITS RENOVATION IN 2019

-IN THE PHOTOGRAPHS ON THE RIGHT: THE STAIRS LEADING TO THE 1ST FLOOR
+ON THE LEFT: STAIRCASE IN THE TOWER, IN THE PHOTO ON THE RIGHT: STAIRS LEADING TO THE 1ST FLOOR

 he western part of the lower floor is occupied by the General's Wife Room, once the apartment of a housewife, first

 Celestyna Działyńska (d.
 1883), wife of Titus, and then her daughter